simondeqin/Bio-data-workflow-automation/README.md

 The project automates product **normalization**, **completion**, and **classification** using APIs and ML models,
 improving both **efficiency** and **data quality** within the BioAnalytics database.

-👉 For a detailed presentation of the context, methods, and results, please select your preferred version:
+👉 For more details, see:
 <a href="05_README_Francais.md">🇫🇷 Français</a> | <a href="05_README_English.md">🇬🇧 English</a>

 ---

 📘 *Last updated: October 2025*